osmosis-labs/docs/docs/cosmwasm/testnet/cosmwasm-beaker.md

 - `--signer-keyring` use the OS secure store as backend to securely store your key.
 To manage them, you can find more information [here](../../beaker/commands/beaker_key).

 ### Using the OS keyring
-Let's dive a little deeper on how to use the OS keyring in order to sing a transaction with your OS keyring.
+Let's dive a little deeper on how to use the OS keyring in order to sign a transaction with your OS keyring.

 First of all you can import an account by running: